Grass sickness: Diagnosis

 Diagnosis of grass sickness in the live animal requires a thorough clinical examination including a rectal examination.
 Definitive diagnosis can only be made at surgery (where biopsies of the gut are taken) or at post-mortem (where samples from the nerves are taken).
+However it is commonly misdiagnosed due to a lack of understanding and limited research.
 Differential diagnoses for grass sickness are varied and include any other cause of colic and weight loss, tying-up, laminitis, botulism, choke and dental problems.

 Treatment

 There is no treatment for grass sickness.
-A proportion of CGS cases survive following periods of intensive nursing.
+A proportion of EGS cases survive following periods of intensive nursing.
 Overall, the mortality rate of equine grass sickness is over 95%.

 History

 The first cases of grass sickness were recorded in eastern Scotland in 1909.